mathspp/mathspp/pages/05.about/default.en.md

 # Mathspp

-## Building Bridges Between Mathematics and Programming
+## Building bridges between mathematics and programming

 The mathspp blog started as a way to share my side projects with people.
 Not because I thought a lot of people would care about those side projects,